 Olivet exists for the glory of God.
 We glorify God by . . .

 We regularly come together to worship God as a corporate body of believers.
 Our main gathering occurs at 10:45 a.m. every Sunday.
 During this time our entire church family gathers to hear and respond to the Word of God.
-Other gatherings include community groups, classes, fellowships, etc.
+Other gatherings include community groups, discipleship groups, classes, etc.

 We desire to see people grow in their love for Jesus and others.
 Our long-term goal is to present every member of Olivet as mature in Christ, thoroughly equipped to engage the world with the gospel of Christ.